ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 In the same way, `wget` can download files referenced by any other URLs.
-A common practical way to do this is to visit the web site hosting a desired file using a web browser, to locate a hyperlink for the file one wants to download, then to right-click on that hyperlink and select "Copy Link" in the pop-up menu, and finally to paste the copied link into `wget`'s command line.
+A common practical way to do this is to visit the web site hosting a desired file using a web browser, to locate a hyperlink for the file you want to download, then to right-click on that hyperlink and select "Copy Link" in the pop-up menu, and finally to paste the copied link into `wget`'s command line.
 And because `wget` is command line-based, this can be used to download a file to a